AlFahiyanSiyam/AlFahiyanSiyam.github.io/README.md

 ### Step 1: Create GitHub Pages repository
   > Step 1.1: To create a repository to [click here](https://github.com/new)

-  > Step 1.2: Name your repository as username.github.io
+  > Step 1.2: Name your repository as username.github.io (replace username with you GitHub username)
        ![](/images/Step-1/1.2.png)

   > Step 1.3: Set the privacy to Public